jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

 With this pragma, the HLS should be able to give an implementation of TDL with II=1, which reduces the total II of the module by 1/2.

 Obviously, if we unroll the TDL loop by a larger factor (or even completely) can further increase the performance.
-However, it is unwise and not always possible to do that manully.
-Another pragma called ```unroll``` is provided by HLS so that the designer can realize the loop unrolling in an easier way, the syntax is shown below [^3]:
+However, it is unwise and not always possible to do that manually.
+Another pragma called ```unroll``` is provided by HLS so that the designer can realize the loop unrolling in an easier way, the syntax is shown below: ([Ref](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-unroll))

 ```
 #pragma HLS unroll factor=<N> skip_exit_check
 ```

-The mannully unrolling can then be simply realized by adding the pragma under the for loop header:
+Manual unrolling can then be simply realized by adding pragma under the for loop header:

 ```c++
 TDL: